Troubleshoot Meet network, audio, and video issues as an admin

 Tell your users to:

-• Make sure the microphone or speaker is not muted on their device, such as in the system settings or through a mute button.
+• Make sure the microphone or speaker is not muted on their device.

-• Check that the correct microphone and speaker are selected in the Meet settings.
-If a wireless headset is selected as a peripheral but is not used during a meeting, it can give the impression that audio is not working.
+• Check that the correct microphone and speaker are selected.
+If a wireless headset is selected but not used, it can look like audio isn't working.

-• On computers using Apple macOS Mojave version 10.14 or later, you must allow Chrome Browser and Mozilla Firefox to access your computer's microphone using the new privacy settings.
+• On macOS Mojave 10.14 or later, you have to allow Chrome and Firefox to access your microphone.
 Otherwise, Meet will not include audio from your device.

 To allow access to your computer's microphone: